 This course focuses on selected works by major British writers in their historical and cultural contexts, from Blake to the present.
-Transfer credit: CSU; UC.
-CAN: ENGL 10
+Trans-

 Shakespeare

 This is a survey of twelve plays, including romantic comedies, chronicles, tragedies, "dark" comedies, and romances.
 Class work will also include lectures, critical papers, and discussions.
 Transfer credit: CSU; UC